onap/integration/docs/docs_vFW_CNF_CDS.rst

 Source files
 ~~~~~~~~~~~~
 - Heat/Helm/CDS models: `vFW_CNF_CDS Model`_
+- Automation Scripts: `vFW_CNF_CDS Automation`_

 Description
 ~~~~~~~~~~~
 This use case is a combination of `vFW CDS Dublin`_ and `vFW EDGEX K8S`_ use cases.
 The aim is to continue improving Kubernetes based Network Functions (a.k.a CNF) support in ONAP.
 Use case continues where `vFW EDGEX K8S`_ left and brings CDS support into picture like `vFW CDS Dublin`_ did for the old vFW Use case.
 Predecessor use case is also documented here `vFW EDGEX K8S In ONAP Wiki`_.

-In a higher level this use case brings only two improvements yet important ones i.e. the ability to instantiate more than single CNF instance of same type (with same Helm package) and ability to embed into singular onboarding package more than one helm package what brings more service design options.

-Following improvements were made in the Use Case or related ONAP components:
+This use case shows how to onboard helm packages and to instantiate them with help of ONAP.
+Following improvements were made in the vFW CNF Use Case:

-- Changed vFW Kubernetes Helm charts to support overrides (previously mostly hardcoded values)
+- vFW Kubernetes Helm charts support overrides (previously mostly hardcoded values)
-- Combined all models (Heat, Helm, CBA) in to same git repo and a creating single onboarding package `vFW_CNF_CDS Model`_
-- Compared to `vFW EDGEX K8S`_ use case **MACRO** workflow in SO is used instead of VNF a'la carte workflow. (this is general requirement to utilize CDS as part of instantiation flow)
 - SDC accepts Onboarding Package with many helm packages what allows to keep decomposition of service instance similar to `vFW CDS Dublin`_
+- Compared to `vFW EDGEX K8S`_ use case **MACRO** workflow in SO is used instead of VNF a'la carte workflow
+- No VNF data preloading used, instead resource-assignment feature of CDS is used
-- CDS is used to resolve instantiation time parameters (Helm override)
+- CDS is used to resolve instantiation time parameters (Helm overrides)
   - Ip addresses with IPAM
   - Unique names for resources with ONAP naming service
-- Multicloud/k8s plugin changed to support identifiers of vf-module concept
-- **multicloud/k8s** creates automatically default empty RB profile and profile upload becomes optional for instantiation of CNF
-- CDS is used to create **multicloud/k8s profile** as part of instantiation flow (previously manual step)
+  - CDS is used to create and upload **multicloud/k8s profile** as part of instantiation flow
+- Combined all models (Heat, Helm, CBA) in to same git repo and a created single onboarding package `vFW_CNF_CDS Model`_

-Use case does not contain Closed Loop part of the vFW demo.
+- Use case does not contain Closed Loop part of the vFW demo.

+All changes to related ONAP components and Use Case can be found in the following tickets:

+- `REQ-182`_
+- `REQ-341`_

+**Since Guilin ONAP supports Helm packages as a native onboarding artifacts and SO natively orchestrates Helm packages what brings significant advantages in the future.
+Also since this release ONAP has first mechanisms for monitoring of the status of deployed CNF resources**.

 The vFW CNF Use Case
 ~~~~~~~~~~~~~~~~~~~~